 On the topic of comfort, the Bri Pima Cotton Tank Top is made from Pima cotton, from Peru.
 I was ambivalent when they suggested I try it out (it’s a plain tank top….kinda boring right?), but it quickly became my absolute favourite top to wear.
-It’s suuuuuuuper soft, breathable, won’t shrink, and just like most of Anatomie’s styles, can be machine washed (on cold), and will dry fast.
+It’s suuuuuuuper soft, breathable, won’t shrink, goes with everything, and just like most of Anatomie’s styles, can be machine washed (on cold), and will dry fast.

 Cool/cold weather is the biggest challenge to packing light.
 The secret is in layering.

 Most of Anatomie’s travel clothing styles are very lightweight – which is both a selling point and a challenge.
 The signature stretch fabric used to make most of their pants is light as a feather, which means it won’t weigh you down as you take off, but if you’re taking off to chilly places, you might be cold.